ropensci/osmdata/README.md

 3.  `get_polygons`

 The only remaining task is to implement the conversion of OSM `multipolygon` objects.
+These are currently read but not yet processed in `get_polygons`.

 ------------------------------------------------------------------------